renpy/renpy/sphinx/source/config.rst

     Before performing the load, Ren'Py will revert to the start of the last statement, then it will clear the call stack.

+    This may also be a function.
+If it is, the function is called with no arguments, and is expected to return a string giving the label.

 .. var:: config.locale_to_language_function = ...

     A function that determines the language the game should use,